PascalPares/webassembly/index.md

 # Global Variables

 Some global variables can be shared between the JavaScript code and the WebAssembly module.
-They can be defined either on JavaScript side or on Web Asssembly side.
+They can be defined either on JavaScript side or on WebAssembly side.
 Like parameters, a global variable can only be typed as a JavaScript number.

 Let's create a mutable global variable as an integer encoded on 32 bits, with the initial value of 0:
 ```javascript